Rotating Machinery Features

 Signals to Use

 TSA Signal — A time-synchronous averaged (TSA) signal is essential to calculating rotating machinery features.
-To generate a TSA signal, use Filtering & Averaging > Time-Synchronous Signal Averaging.
+This option is read-only.
+You must select the TSA signal in the variable browser or the Time-Domain Features tab prior to selecting this feature option.
+To generate a TSA signal, use Filtering & Averaging > Time-Synchronous Averaging.

 Difference Signal, Regular Signal — These filtered TSA signals provide the source for the specialized rotating machinery metrics.
-To generate these signals, use Filtering & Averaging > Filter Time-Synchronous Signal Averaged Signals.
+To generate these signals, use Filtering & Averaging > Filter TSA Signal .